scylladb/scylladb/docs/reference/glossary.rst

       A collection of columns fetched by row.
 Columns are ordered by Clustering Key.
 See :doc:`Ring Architecture </architecture/ringarchitecture/index>`.

     Time-window compaction strategy
-      TWCS is designed for time series data and replaced Date-tiered compaction.
+      TWCS is designed for time series data.
 See :doc:`Compaction Strategies</architecture/compaction/compaction-strategies/>`.

     Token
       A value in a range, used to identify both nodes and partitions.
 Each node in a Scylla cluster is given an (initial) token, which defines the end of the range a node handles.
 See :doc:`Ring Architecture </architecture/ringarchitecture/index>`.